The Eastwood Library on Limestone’s main campus is available to all members of the College community for library services.

 Overdue notices are sent as a courtesy; check Your Library Account for updated information on fines, holds, and overdue items.
 Please notify the library of account errors.
 Accounts must be in good standing for students to receive grades and register for classes.

-The AJ Eastwood library is open to Limestone College students, faculty and staff as well as the general public.
+The AJ Eastwood library is open to Limestone University students, faculty and staff as well as the general public.

 The AJ Eastwood Library is committed to maintaining an environment conducive to study and research.
 The Library expects users to conduct themselves in a manner that is respectful of other library users, staff, materials, and facilities.